+'''

 basic-s-char:

-any member of the basic source character set except the double-quote ", back-slash $\,$ or new-line character raw-string:
+any member of the basic source character set except the double-quote ", back-

+slash \, or new-line character

+raw-strina:

-" d-char-sequenceopt ( r-char-sequenceopt ) d-char-sequenceopt "
+" d-char-sequence{opt} ( r-char-sequence{opt} ) d-char-sequence{opt} "

 r-char-sequence:

 r-char

 r-char-sequence r-char

 r-char:

-any member of the source character set, except a right parenthesis ) followed by the initial d-char-sequence (which may be empty) followed by a double quote ".
+any member of the source character set, except a right parenthesis ) followed

+the initial d-char-sequence (which may be empty) followed by a double

+quote ".

 d-char-sequence:

 d-char

 d-char-sequence d-char

 d-char:

 any member of the basic source character set except:

-space, the left parenthesis (, the right parenthesis ), the backslash $\$ and the control characters representing horizontal tab, vertical tab, form feed, and newline.
+space, the left parenthesis (, the right parenthesis ), the backslash \, and

+the control characters

+representing horizontal tab, vertical tab, form feed, and newline.

+'''

+A string-literal or an unevaluated-string that has an R in the prefix is a raw string literal.
+The d-char-sequence serves as a delimiter.
+The terminating d-char-sequence of a raw-string is the same sequence of characters as the initial d-char-sequence.
+A d-char-sequence shall consist of at most 16 characters.

 In translation phase 6, adjacent string-literals are concatenated.
 If both string-literals have the same encoding-prefix, the resulting concatenated string-literal has that encoding-prefix.
 If one string-literal has no encoding-prefix, it is treated as a string-literal of the same encoding-prefix as the other operand.
 If a UTF-8 string literal token is adjacent to a wide string literal token, the program is ill-formed.
 Any other concatenations are conditionally-supported with implementation-defined behavior.
-Adjacent unevaluated string-literals are concatenated.
+Adjacent unevaluated-strings are concatenated.